silent-mobius/learn_bash_the_hard_way/01_hello_world/README.md

 test is a shell builtin
 test is /usr/bin/test
 ```
 Typically, Unix command names are as short as possible.
-They are often the first twoconsonants of a descriptive word (for example, mv for move or ls for list) or the firstletters of a descriptive phrase.
+They are often the first two consonants of a descriptive word (for example, mv for move or ls for list) or the first letters of a descriptive phrase.

+Many shell programmers add a suffix, such as `.sh`,to indicate that the program is a shell script.
+The script doesn’t need it, and I use one only for programs that are being developed.
+My suffix is `-sh`, and when the program is finished, I'd  suggest remove it.
+A shell script becomes another command and doesn’t need to be distinguished from any other type of command.

 #### Directory for the Script: